iPhone 11 Pro vs. Galaxy S20 Ultra: Which phone has the best camera?

 Night mode

-The iPhone 11 Pro seriously impressed with its low-light photography skills, and Samsung boasted that with its larger image sensor and software tweaks, it'll be able to take some incredible night-time images.
+The iPhone 11 Pro seriously impressed with its low-light photography skills, and Samsung boasts that with its larger image sensor and software tweaks, it'll be able to take incredible night-time images.
 Let's find out.

 Both phones did a great job of capturing such bright images in a dark night scene.
 However, I have to give the win to the iPhone 11 Pro.
 Let's look at the details: